xmonader/letsbuildacompiler-pretty/src/tutor07_lexicalscanning.md

 which various portions  of  the scanner are called depending upon the context.

-In KISS, as  in  most  languages,  keywords  ONLY  appear  at the beginning of a statement.
+In KISS, as  in  most  languages,  keywords  _only_  appear  at the beginning of a statement.
 In places like  expressions,  they are not allowed.
 Also, with one minor exception (the multi-character relops)  that  is  easily  handled,  all  operators   are  single